carvel-dev/carvel/site/content/kapp-controller/docs/v0.32.0/install.md

    variable](/imgpkg/docs/latest/auth/#via-iaas) to false.

+### Kubernetes versions >= 1.24
+All kapp-controller versions <= v0.36.1 will be unable to reconcile PackageInstall and App CRs with the `LegacyServiceAccountTokenNoAutoGeneration` feature gate, which is enabled by default in Kubernetes starting in v1.24.

 ### Kubernetes versions < 1.20
 Starting in kapp-controller 0.31.0 we have upgraded our underlying kubernetes libraries which will try to use APIs that don't exist on clusters v1.19 and